-- HOP funding may go towards down payment, closing costs, and/or counseling costs as required by § 1291.42(d) - Each participating Member will be limited to \$300,000 in annual HOP funds unless such limitation is waived by the Board. - As required by § 1291.42(g), Financing Costs: The rate of interest, points, fees, and any other charges for all loans that are made for the project in conjunction with the subsidy shall not exceed a reasonable market rate of interest, points, fees, and other charges for loans of similar maturity, terms and risk. - Homeownership Initiatives funding will be announced in the spring.
-Funds will be made available on a firstcome, first-served basis until all funds are exhausted.
+- HOP funding may go towards down payment, closing costs, and/or counseling costs as required by § 1291.42(d) - Each participating Member will be limited to \$800,000 in annual HOP funds unless such limitation is waived by the Board. - Funds will be made available on a first-come, first-served basis until all funds are exhausted. - As required by § 1291.42(g), Financing Costs: The rate of interest, points, fees, and any other charges for all loans that are made for the project in conjunction with the subsidy shall not exceed a reasonable market rate of interest, points, fees, and other charges for loans of similar maturity, terms and risk.